 Are you trying to decide if you even want to seek counseling for the affair?

 I am certain that you are absolutely devastated after discovering your partner is having or has had a physical or emotional affair.
-Do you feel as though your whole world turned upside down when your partner’s word “yes” acknowledged it happened?
+You likely feel as though your whole world has turned upside down when your partner’s word “yes” acknowledged it happened?

-When one partner discovers that the other has had or is having an affair, the initial shock is often followed by an unfathomable sickening feeling in your heart and stomach.
-It is normal to feel overwhelmed and experience an intensity of emotions and racing thoughts that can include deep suffering, anger, sadness, depression, grief, anxiety, loneliness, fear, defensiveness, and uncertainty.
-You may also have difficulty sleeping, eating, working, or participating in your normal daily activities.
+When one partner discovers that the other has had or is having an affair, the initial shock is often followed by an unfathomable sickening feeling in both your heart and stomach.
+It is normal to feel overwhelmed and experience an intensity of emotions and racing of thoughts that include deep suffering, anger, sadness, depression, grief, anxiety, loneliness, fear, and uncertainty about your future.
+You may also have difficulty sleeping, eating, parenting, working, or participating in your normal daily activities.

-After making this discovery and asking your partner questions in an attempt to understand, you may now know details you wish you didn’t.
-Intrusive images and distressing emotions are popping into your head, making it difficult for you to even look at your partner, let alone talk to him or her.
-Your thinking may shift to the fact that you and your partner were drifting apart or arguing more often, but you never imagined cheating would happen to you.
+After making this discovery and asking your partner questions, in an attempt to understand why, you may now know details you wish you didn’t.
+Intrusive images and distressing emotions can begin popping into your head, making it difficult for you to even look at your partner, let alone talk with him or her.
+Your thinking may shift to the fact that you and your partner were drifting apart or arguing more often, but you never imagined cheating would happen in your relationship.

 Are you the partner who engaged in the affair and now feel consumed by shame, sadness, guilt, grief, and regret?
-With the overwhelming emotions that are currently in your relationship, you may wish you could go back in time and erase what happened.
-Perhaps you’re unsure of how you let things go as far as they did and now know you have caused this enormous betrayal of trust and pain.
+With the overwhelming emotions that you are currently experiencing in your relationship, you may wish you could go back in time and erase what happened.
+Perhaps you’re unsure of how you let things go as far, as they did, and now know you have caused this enormous betrayal of trust with excruciating emotional pain.